-For each of these key numbers I have a simple way to check for consistent growth.
-For each year in which revenues hits a new high, the company gets a point.
+For each of these key numbers, I have a simple way to check for consistent growth.
+For each year in which revenues hit a new high, the company gets a point.
 The same goes for earnings and dividends.

-So in the example above, the toothpaste company had 10 years of record adjusted earnings out of 10, while the yo-yo company only managed three record years (2003, 2008 and 2009).
+So in the example above, the toothpaste company had ten years of record adjusted earnings out of 10, while the yo-yo company only managed three record years (2003, 2008 and 2009).

 Four steps to a defensive value stock screen

-Over the past few weeks I’ve covered each of the four metrics which makes up my defensive value screen.
-Each one is designed to highlight a key feature that all high quality, defensive value stocks should have.
+Over the past few weeks, I’ve covered each of the four metrics which make up my defensive value screen.
+Each one is designed to highlight a key feature that all high-quality, defensive value stocks should have.